 As the US and India begin their third annual strategic dialogue this week, which follows last week’s visit to India by Secretary of Defense Leon Panetta, it is important for US policymakers dealing with India to keep in mind the warning of the late British diplomat Sir Harold Nicholson: “Nations do not have permanent friends […]

 Lawrence J. Korb discusses his recent trip to Uganda for this year’s conference and what he learned about our efforts to defeat extremists on the continent.

 As former secretary of defense Robert Gates remarked during his last year in office, health-care costs are eating the Pentagon alive.
 Both military and political leaders in the administration and members of Congress know this.
 Policy makers also know what must be done to bring these costs under control.
 But because of misleading arguments put […]

 Issue Brief Lawrence Korb and Max Hoffman argue that NATO members should focus on long-term challenges to the organization at this week’s summit.

-Issue Brief Lawrence J. Korb, Alex Rothman, and Max Hoffman grade the Pentagon's latest budget request.
+Lawrence J. Korb, Alex Rothman, and Max Hoffman outline 10 facts about current military personnel costs.